-A large medical database has recently been analyzed, and the results show that is revision bariatric surgery does not pose the excessive risk that it initially was thought to.
-Initially, it was believed that there was an increase in morbidity and mortality rates from re-operative bariatric surgery.
-The new research suggests that the differences between a first surgery and a second bariatric surgery may be nominal after all.
+A large medical database has recently been analyzed, and the results show that revision bariatric surgery does not pose the excessive risk it initially thought.
+Originally, it was believed that there was an increase in morbidity and mortality rates from re-operative bariatric surgery.
+The new research suggests that the differences between a first surgery and a second bariatric surgery may be nominal in most cases after all.

-A digestive disorders specialist named Dr. Ranjan Sudan (vice-chair of education in surgery at Duke University, Durham, North Carolina) believes that the findings should interest those that make decisions concerning whether undergo a second surgery or not.
+A digestive disorders specialist named Dr. Ranjan Sudan (vice-chair of education in surgery at Duke University, Durham, North Carolina) believes that the findings should interest those deciding whether to undergo a second surgery or not.
 Currently, most insurance companies and facilities restrict access to re-operative or second bariatric surgeries to patients with a failed first surgery or a medical need for corrective surgery.

 Bariatric Surgery Revision Options